Steve Thompson (footballer, born 1989): Darlington

 On 26 December 2019, Thompson's 72nd-minute penalty gave his side a 2–1 win at home to Spennymoor Town and completed his century of goals for Darlington, equalling Alan Walsh's club record that had stood for 35 years.
 His tally included four hat-tricks: against Leamington, Sunderland Ryhope Community Association, Burscough and Wakefield.
 He scored six goals in 36 appearances in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Darlington in eleventh place.
 After eight years with the club, he chose not to accept Darlington's offer of a new contract and left at the end of the 2019–20 season.

 Spennymoor Town

 Thompson signed for another National League North club, Spennymoor Town, on 20 May 2020.
 He made 12 appearances, scoring twice, before the 2020–21 season was curtailed early due to the ongoing pandemic.
 In his second season, he made 14 appearances before joining Northern Premier League Division One East club Marske United in February 2022 on loan for a month.
-The loan was extended to the end of the season, and Thompson produced a man-of-the-match performance in the semi-final to help Marske reach and win promotion via the play-off final.
+The loan was extended to the end of the season.
+Thompson produced a man of the match performance in the semi-final to help Marske reach and win promotion via the play-off final.
 He made one final substitute appearance for Spennymoor before leaving at the end of the season.

 Stockton Town

 Thompson signed for Stockton Town, Marske United's play-off final opponents, in May 2022.
+He scored eight goals from 41 games in the 2022–23 campaign, including an appearance in the play-off final defeat to Long Eaton United.
+He scored seven goals in 41 games in the 2023–24 season.
+He scored the winning penalty kick in the penalty shoot-out victory over Dunston UTS in the play-off final.
+He was voted the club's Player of the Month for August 2024 after claiming three goals in seven appearances.
+He scored 14 goals in 49 appearances across the 2024–25 campaign.
+The season ended in disappointment as Stockton were disqualified from play-offs for playing a suspended player.